oracle-livelabs/common/sample-livelabs-templates/sample-workshop-novnc/docker-adb/setup/setup.md

     ![Login succeeded](images/3-login-succeeded.png)

 5. Run this following command, and it will pull down the latest version of the 23ai ADB image.
+Rerun the command if it fails.

     ```
     <copy>